Welcome

 January 6, 2007

-and I am endeavouring to understand the next necessary step in my life as a musician as well as the
+change, and I am endeavouring to understand the next necessary step in my life as a musician as

-projects page so that some of the groups that haven't played for more than two years can be made
+the projects page so that some of the groups that haven't played for more than two years can be

-more difficult to find.
+made more difficult to find.
 I've also updated the little tidbits here and there.
-In the meantime I am also
+In the meantime I am

-find out more about me there.
-Numerous big concerts are planned for the rest of our season and
+can find out more about me there.
+Numerous big concerts are planned for the rest of our season

 Last night I had the pleasure of seeing a great band called